 A ported enclosure is designed with internal pathways and acoustic damping that effectively inverse the polarity of the rearward sound waves.

 Therefore, upon leaving the enclosure, the rear sound waves now interact constructively, rather than destructively, with the front sound waves.
 In other words, the problematic phase cancellation has been solved.

 This results in greater efficiency ratings and less reliance on amplifier gain.

 Modern ported enclosures are designed with specific acoustic damping to eliminate nasty resonance frequencies that are naturally found in the acoustic labyrinths of the enclosures.

-A main disadvantage of ported enclosures is a decrease in transient response and accuracy when compared to sealed enclosures.
-There is also less control below the tuning of the enclosure, which means that lower frequency signals could cause the cone to move too much and sound sloppy or even sustain damage.
+The main disadvantage of ported enclosures is a decrease in transient response and accuracy compared to sealed enclosures.
+There is also less control below the enclosure’s tuning, which means that lower frequency signals could cause the cone to move too much and sound sloppy or even sustain damage.

 Though sealed enclosures are relatively simple, ported enclosures can get quite complex.
 There are even various types of ported enclosures worth mentioning here:

 - Simple (Bass-reflex): the basic ported enclosure that is carefully designed with front port(s) and tube(s) to allow the rearward sound waves to emanate from the speaker in-phase with the frontward sound waves.